TerminallyLazy/moms-kidz/CONTRIBUTING.md

 ### Suggesting Enhancements

 Enhancement suggestions are tracked as GitHub issues.
-When you are creating an enhancement suggestion, please include:
+When creating an enhancement suggestion, please include:

 * Use a clear and descriptive title
 * Provide a step-by-step description of the suggested enhancement